kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 ### Github Actions ###

 Github Actions will be the CI/CD tool of choice for this course.
-The behavior is similar to CircleCI or even travis which you may've used previously.
+The behavior is similar to CircleCI or even travis which you may have used previously.

 Create a file .github/workflows/main.yaml.
 We'll want the workflow to do 3 things: